 I need information about...

 People with colorectal cancer often do not have symptoms right away.
-By the time symptoms appear, the cancer may have grown or spread to other organs, which may make treating it harder.
-That’s why routine screening is important.
+By the time symptoms occur, the cancer may have grown or spread to other organs.
+This can make it harder to treat.
+That’s why routine colorectal cancer screening is important.

-A change in bowel habits that lasts for more than a few days, including diarrhea, constipation, or a sensation that your bowel is still not empty after a bowel movement
+A change in bowel habits that lasts for more than a few days, such as diarrhea, constipation, or a feeling that your bowel is not empty after a bowel movement

 Bright red or very dark blood in your stool

 Stools that look slimy or have mucous on them